StasseVerlinde/dotHunter/README.md

 Catch the Dot is a fun, interactive hand‑tracking game built with Python, OpenCV, and MediaPipe.
 Use your index finger (via webcam) to “catch” a dot that appears randomly on screen.

+## Prerequisites
+- Python installed
+- tkinter
+  - For Windows, it is included with Python by default.
+  - For Linux, you can install it using:
+    ```bash
+    sudo apt-get install python3-tk
+    ```
+  - For Mac, you can install it using:
+    ```bash
+    brew install python-tk
+    ```

 ## Installation
 ```bash
 pip install -r requirements.txt